✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Haleakalā Sunrise

-Watching dawn break above the clouds from the summit of a 10,023-foot dormant volcano is genuinely one of the great natural spectacles on earth.
+Watching dawn break above the clouds from a 10,023-foot dormant volcano.
 Requires a $1 reservation at recreation.gov booked up to 60 days in advance.
-Arrive 30 minutes before sunrise — it gets cold (bring a jacket) and the parking fills fast.
-The colors as the sun crests the cloud layer below you are unlike anything else.
+Arrive 30 minutes before sunrise.
+Bring a jacket — it gets cold.

 02